Ben Chavis (educator): Early life and education

-Born Benford Chavis, the eldest of six children in a poor Lumbee family in Robeson County, North Carolina, he was soon called "Ben," a nickname he has used all his life.
+Born Benford Chavis, the eldest of six children in a poor Lumbee family in Robeson County, North Carolina, he was soon called "Ben", a nickname he has used all his life.
 He had a difficult relationship with his alcoholic father, who died when he was young.
 His mother remarried.
-None of his parents had much formal education, but Chavis said his stepfather taught him discipline, how to work hard, and to be accountable, a philosophy he applied as an educator.
+None of his parents had much formal education, but Chavis said his stepfather taught him discipline, how to work hard and be accountable—a philosophy he applied as an educator.

 Chavis attended local segregated public schools, where he was most interested in sports.
 He accepted a track scholarship from Oklahoma City University.
 Two years in, he was offered an academic scholarship by the University of Arizona, and transferred there, majoring in education.
-He thought at the time that the field would offer easy conditions.
-Chavis graduated with a bachelor's degree in education; he had worked part-time as a school janitor to help pay for it.
-He continued to study, working on a master's degree through night classes at Northern Arizona University.
-Later he completed a doctorate at the University of Arizona, in education, with what he said were concentrations in philosophy and anthropology.
+At the time, he thought the field would offer easy conditions.
+He graduated with a bachelor's degree in education; he had worked part-time as a school janitor to help pay for it.
+Chavis continued his studies, pursuing a master's degree through night classes at Northern Arizona University.
+In 1986 he completed a doctorate at the University of Arizona, in education, with what he said were concentrations in philosophy and anthropology.
+His dissertation was on teacher-student relationships as perceived by Lumbee Indians.